rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 As an adult, if we are thinking all the time, we will get exhausted.
 Like a mental marathon runner.

-This is not a critic, if you are thinking on how to solve a problem and you are passionate about it, this is wonderful!
+This is not a critic, if we are thinking on how to solve a problem and we are passionate about it, this is wonderful!
 Keep thinking hard.

-But, if your mind is just babbling all day long, you are wasting energy.
+But, if our heads are just babbling all day long, we are wasting energy.

 One sound after the other.

 Is it the same for images ?

 Let's meet the electric car of imagination.

 ***